 “2.
 Which 20 percent of sources are resulting in 80 percent of my desired outcomes and happiness?”

-Your answers hold the key to being a happier business owner.
-The 80/20 rule can equip leaders to drive growth and create results that help their companies fulfill their mission.
+Your answers create a book for being a happier business owner.
+The 80/20 principle can equip leaders to drive growth and create results that help their companies fulfill their mission.
 Life as an entrepreneur is much more exciting and enjoyable when purpose and effectiveness align and produce rewarding outcomes.
 After all, making a positive impact on the world around you is what makes the journey of entrepreneurship worth all of the hard work and dedication.